Lakshmikanth-br/first-repositary/README.md

 # first-repositary
-this is my first git repositary author-lakshmikanth b.r
+this is my first git repositary. author-lakshmikanth b.r